Guides/How to Build a Notification Center/How to Build a Notification Center

 }

 That's it.
-You now have a functional notification center with real-time delivery, cross-device sync, tied in with your multi-channel routing logic.
-The inbox component handles real-time updates, message rendering, state updates, and user interactions.
+You now have a functional notification center with real-time delivery and cross-device sync.
+The SDK handles state management and backend communication.

-If you're not using React, the Web Components SDK works with vanilla JavaScript or any framework.
-Web Components is a standard for reusable, custom elements, which means they work in Angular, Vue, Svelte, or just plain HTML and JavaScript:
+If you're not using React, the Web Components SDK works with vanilla JavaScript or any framework:

 Copied!